tavlab-iiitd/ContraIndicator/README.md

       http://localhost:9000

 ## Introduction
-The main focus of the application is to display the presence and severity of various interactions between about 2000 drugs.
-The application provides a clean responsive user interface that can be used to get ultrafast results with minimal steps.
+The purpose of this application is to provide a user-friendly interface for displaying the presence and severity of interactions between approximately 2000 drugs.
+The application is designed to deliver fast results with minimal effort.

 ## Dashboard
-As soon as you open the application, you can find an input field where you can enter drug names along with some buttons like "Add Tag", "Confirm" and "Reset List".
+Upon opening the application, you will immediately notice an input field where you can enter the names of drugs.
+The dashboard also includes buttons such as "Add Tag," "Confirm," and "Reset List."

 ## Features and Usage
-Click on the input field to display the list of all the drugs to choose from.
-As you type the common name of your desired drug, the search results are displayed on the dropdown menu and you can select using up/down arrow keys and add by simply clicking on the 'Add Tag" button or hitting the 'enter' key on your keyboard.
-This will add the drug as a tag and show up above the input field.
-You can keep track of all the drugs being added here and remove if you wish to.
+To begin, click on the input field to view a dropdown menu containing a list of available drugs.
+As you type the common name of the desired drug, the search results will be displayed in the dropdown.
+You can navigate through the options using the up and down arrow keys and add a drug by clicking the "Add Tag" button or pressing the "enter" key on your keyboard.
+The added drug will appear as a tag above the input field.
+If needed, you can remove any drug from the list.

-Once you add the drugs of your choice, press "Confirm" or hit "Shift + Enter" on your keyboard to confirm all the drugs you added for another time before submitting.
-You may still choose to remove unwanted drugs at this point.
+Once you have added all the desired drugs, press the "Confirm" button or press "Shift + Enter" on your keyboard to review the list before submitting.
+At this point, you can still remove any unwanted drugs.

-Then, simply click on "Submit" to submit the list of drugs and our API will provide you with lightning fast results showing the various interactions between the drugs if present.
+Finally, click on the "Submit" button to send the list of drugs.
+Our API will rapidly generate results, displaying the various interactions between the drugs, if any exist.

+## Interaction History with Circos Plots
+The application also allows you to view the interaction history of drugs through Circos plots.
+You can specify a date range, indicating the start and end dates, to see the interactions that occurred within that period.
+The Circos plots provide visual representations of the interactions, making it easier to interpret the data.